torvalds/linux/Documentation/input/devices/xpad.rst

 Xbox controllers.
 Unrecognized Dance Pad controllers require setting the module option 'dpad_to_buttons'.

-If you have an unrecognized controller please see 0.3 - Unknown Controllers
+If you have an unrecognized controller please see 0.3 - Unkyeswn Controllers

 Manual Testing